 9. CASTELLUCCIO DI NORCIA (UMBRIA)

 Where to stay: Agriturismo in the village of Castelluccio di Norcia

 What was once a glacial lake is now a lush plateau, with a singular village, Castelluccio di Norcia, perched on a high rock right in the middle.
 To add to this scenic Italian nature destination the plateau is surrounded by peaks and the undulating barren slopes of the Sibillini Mountains in central Italy.

 Castelluccio di Norcia is a unique village of ancient streets and old buildings that dates back to the thirteenth century.
 Following an earthquake, the village is now largely ruinous but restoration efforts are being made.

-The plateau consists of lentil fields, which during the flowering bloom into a glorious feast of color.
+The plateau consists of lentil fields, which during the flowering bloom into a glorious feast of color, a little like the Hallerbos in Brussels.
 The plateau is overrun with a carpet of vibrant yellows, blues, purples, and reds.
 It is a stunning spectacle that makes Castelluccio di Norcia one of the most intriguing nature places in Italy.